Powered by Home

 Transport and Commuting from IV36

-Inverness Airport, located approximately 25 miles west of Forres, offers domestic flights and connections to major UK hubs, including daily services to London and seasonal routes to European destinations.
-The proximity of the airport enhances the accessibility of the IV36 area for professionals who travel for work, while the scenic rail route along the Moray coast provides an attractive alternative to driving for those travelling to the central belt of Scotland.
+Inverness Airport is around 25 miles west of Forres and provides domestic flights plus links to major UK hubs, including daily services to London and seasonal routes into Europe.
+That proximity makes IV36 easier for professionals who travel regularly for work, while the scenic rail run along the Moray coast gives people heading to the central belt of Scotland a pleasant alternative to the car.

 Rental properties in Iv36